wkurzius/textbook-notes/this-week.md

 - We are down to the last **two** weeks in the marking period.
 Last day is April 4.
 - Alg2: Additional Practice worksheets moved to the lesson pages
+- College Prep: We are in room 8 on Friday

 ---